Kızıldağ - Hartapu Monument

 Somewhere on the eastern side of Kızıldağ a fallen rectangular stele with a round top was reported by Piero Meriggi in 1963, but has not been reported since then.
 Only the top line of the inscription was readable: "Mursi[li], Great King, Hero ...".

 Hartapu name appears in three other Hittite monuments at Karadağ, Türkmen-Karahöyük and Burunkaya.
 The relief of the king stylistically dates to the 8th century BCE.
 While the Kızıldağ insciptions have Empire period features, that's probably due to intentional archaism, since King Hartapu has been dated more convincingly to the 8th century BCE after the discovery of Türkmen-Karahöyük inscription.

-The rocks also bear inscriptions and carvings from Greek times.
+The rocks also bear inscriptions and carvings from later periods.

 Click on the pictures for larger images.

 Hawkins, J. D. "The Inscriptions of the Kızıldağ and the Karadağ in the Light of the Yalburt Inscription," in FsAlp, Ankara, 1992: 25975.